andersonad/PE_Incidents/README.md

 #### Assignment Summary

-- Task 1 Completed
+- Task 1: Completed
-- Task 2 Started
+- Task 2: Brainstorming
 - Total Time Spent on Assignment:
   - 2.5-3.0 hours on Task 1
     - Most of the time spent was on attempting to understand the data set, verifying the quality of the data, creating features for task 1, and waiting for the data to process.